Business vehicles used for work on a tax exempt basis

 If there are no valid reasons for tax-exempt driving for work purposes, your use of the vehicle is subject to tax.

-You will receive a letter in your MyTax mailbox as soon as your declaration has been confirmed.
-You can print out the letter in MyTax.
 You will also receive the letter by post to your home address, unless you have activated Suomi.fi messages and chosen not to receive paper mail.

 Another form for the same purpose is Form 1240 – Declaration of use of a foreign employer’s vehicle in work duties.